Akshaay9/Javascript-Interview-Guide-Practise/promises/readme.md

-- Use Then catch inside Async to execute one by one one of promise instead of try catch with forEach // Or using (num of promises) and async awai
+- Use Then catch inside Async to execute one by one of promise instead of try catch with forEach // Or using (num of promises) and async await

 1) Promise.All()